FCOI Requirements for the CMU Research Community

 Two regulatory standards guide CMU's FCOI policy.
 Most Investigators seeking or receiving federal funds are required to disclose Financial Conflicts of Interests as set forth by the National Science Foundation (NSF).
 Investigators seeking or receiving funds from a Public Health Service agency are required to disclose Significant Financial Interests related to their Institutional Responsibilities.
 These terms have very specific definitions and are discussed at length in CMU's FCOI Guidelines [PDF] document and in the disclosure forms.
 In the event it is determined that an actual financial conflict of interest exists, the conflict must be eliminated, reduced or managed prior to spending on the award.

-Please note that effective July 15, 2013, PHS researchers may use an on-line tool (SPARCS) to file necessary disclosures.
+Please note that effective July 15, 2013, PHS researchers use an on-line tool (SPARCS) to file necessary Anual FCOI Disclosures.
 See details.
-PHS researchers are asked to complete annual disclosures between July 15 and August 23, 2013.
-Beginning October 1, 2013 all disclosures for PHS investigators will be made on-line.

 CMU has two different primary disclosure forms: